kristjank/ark-net/README.md

 var peerApi = new PeerApi(ArkNetApi.NetworkApi, ipAddress, Port) await peerApi.MakeRequest(ArkStaticStrings.ArkHttpMethods.GET, ArkStaticStrings.ArkApiPaths.Loader.GET_STATUS);

 //Force specific peer.
 All API calls will flow through this peer.
 Set back to null to resume decentralized use.
-Monitoring a specific is a use case for this functionality.
+Monitoring a specific peer is a use case for this functionality.
 ArkNetApi.NetworkApi.ForcedPeer = ArkNetApi.PeerService.GetPeer(ip, port);
 //or
 ArkNetApi.NetworkApi.ForcedPeer = new PeerApi(ArkNetApi.NetworkApi, ipAddress, Port);